approov/quickstart-ios-swift-urlsession/README.md

 ![Add Package Dependency](readme-images/AddPackage.png)

 This package is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).
-Please head to the Github repository location at `https://github.com/approov/approov-service-urlsession` and check the available tags in order to select the latest available version, for example `3.0.1` or `3.0.1-bitcode`.
+The latest available version is `3.0.2`.

 ## USING APPROOV SERVICE
-The `ApproovURLSession` class mimics the interface of the `URLSession` class provided by Apple but includes an additional ApproovSDK attestation call.
-The simplest way to use the `ApproovURLSession` class is to find and replace all the `URLSession` with `ApproovURLSession`.
+The `ApproovURLSession` class mimics the interface of the `URLSession` class provided by Apple but includes an additional Approov attestation calls.
+The simplest way to use the `ApproovURLSession` class is to find and replace all the `URLSession` construction calls with `ApproovURLSession`.

 ```swift
 try!
 ApproovService.initialize("<enter-your-config-string-here>")
 let session = ApproovURLSession(URLSessionConfiguration.default)
 ```

 Additionally, the Approov SDK wrapper class, `ApproovService` needs to be initialized before using the `ApproovURLSession` object.
 The `<enter-your-config-string-here>` is a custom string that configures your Approov account access.
 This will have been provided in your Approov onboarding email (it will be something like `#123456#K/XPlLtfcwnWkzv99Wj5VmAxo4CrU267J1KlQyoz8Qo=`).

 For API domains that are configured to be protected with an Approov token, this adds the `Approov-Token` header and pins the connection.
 This may also substitute header values when using secrets protection.